rubymonsters/ruby-for-beginners/source/16-bonus_2/04-libraries_2.md

 that can be used to download specific versions of libraries, which you can then use.

+Gems are libraries, often quite small, sometimes big (such as Rails), that provide certain tools for solving certain problems, just like the libraries contained in the Ruby Standard Library.
+If you found the example of a library that helps with signing in to a web application via Google hilarious, there's actually a <a href="https://rubygems.org/gems/google-oauth/versions/0.0.2">gem for that</a> :)

-In order to do that Ruby has a built-in command line tool `gem`, which also is installed alongside your Ruby installation.
+Ruby has a built-in command line tool `gem`, which also is installed alongside your Ruby installation, and it allows you to manage gems on your computer.

 When you run `gem --list` in your terminal you should see a list of all the gems that are installed on your computer (for the currently selected Ruby